-Once you've gotten that part figured out, now it's time to decide how to fix your bad website.
+Once you've decided you have a bad website, now it's time to decide how to fix it.
 Does it need a simple website refresh with minor updates here and there, or will it require a more in-depth website redesign?

 To answer that question, let's first define both options.

 A website refresh involves minor changes to the look and functionality of your website.
 It may also include updating the messaging and calls-to-action to improve lead generating opportunities.

 An example of a website refresh may also include adding your new logo, changing the color scheme and updating outdated images.
 These minor website updates don't usually require much coding, if any at all.
 They should be quick fixes to improve your website and the results you gain from it.